Pull request guidelines#

 New features and API changes are milestoned for the next minor release

-Bugfixes and docstring changes are milestoned for the next patch release
+Bugfixes, tests for released code, and docstring changes are milestoned for the next patch release

 Documentation changes (all .rst files and examples) are milestoned